 But if we don’t really control anything but our own will, then what purpose can there be for considering anything outside our control to be truly good or evil?
 Why make such distinctions if we can’t use those distinctions to ultimately control what happens and what doesn’t?

 Surely, since we have some influence (but not complete control) over things outside our will, it is best to at least try to avoid the negative things from happening, and try to promote the positive things happening.
 But remember that it is only the attempt to do good or evil that is within our complete control – not the actual outcome of our attempts.

 But to consider these outside negative and positive things that happen to us as truly “good” and truly “evil” themselves is to place an extreme category on them that we can’t make full use of.
 This doesn’t match our new understanding that such things are ultimately not in our control.

-The Stoic does not place his or her self worth in these outside things and does not invest ultimate purpose, meaning, or contentment in them.
-This means that a Stoic is more capable of weathering the ups and downs of life with mature acceptance and without an overcoming desperation for better circumstances or fear of worse circumstances.
+The Stoic does not place his or her self-worth in these outside things and does not invest ultimate purpose, meaning, or contentment in them.
+This means that a Stoic is more capable of weathering the ups and downs of life with mature acceptance and without overcoming desperation for better circumstances or fear of worse circumstances.

 Contentment & the Universe

 If a Stoic doesn’t place the sense of self-worth or contentment in relationships, status, wealth, health, or possessions, then where does he or she place it?
 First, Stoics have a reverence and appreciation for the natural universe or “Nature” for short.
 As part of Nature, we must also include a reverence for one another and ourselves.